alexander-cheetham/msc-cirkit/README.md

-# MSc Cirkit: Low-Rank Approximation for Kronecker-Product Layers
+# Low-Rank Approximation for Kronecker-Product Layers in the `cirkit` Library

 This project implements and benchmarks a CUR-based approximation for linear layers with Kronecker-product weights, specifically targeting layers from the `cirkit` library.
 The goal is to accelerate the forward pass and reduce the memory footprint of these layers while maintaining acceptable accuracy.